French ocean breeze - Brittany

 French ocean breeze - Brittany – main image

-It must be amazing - to stand on the shore of the European land knowing that you are facing a huge ocean, immeasurable amounts of water, and that the nearest dry land behind it is the far-reaching American continent.
-This water is the Atlantic Ocean, and the European land we stand on is the rocky Pointe du Raz, located in Brittany, in the northwest of France.
+It must be amazing - to stand on the shore of the European land, knowing that you are standing in front of a huge ocean, immeasurable amounts of water, and the nearest dry land behind it is the American continent stretching far and wide.
+This water is the Atlantic Ocean, and the European land on which we stand is the rocky cape Pointe du Raz, located in Brittany, in the north-west of France.

 The two extremes of Brittany

-Brittany is a picturesque region full of romance, a bit mysterious and austere.
-Capricious when it comes to the weather.
-With a Catholic tradition deeply rooted in history and culture - pilgrimages, indulgences, a large number of regional saints, countless chapels and stone roadside crosses, as well as Calvaries (carvings carved in stone).
-A holiday in Brittany will be a great time for lovers of the countryside and green spaces (including pastures), party-goers can be rather bored.
-There are many small towns in the region that look as if time has stood still there.
-The tourist's eyes slide with pleasure over stone houses decorated with flowers hanging from balconies and window sills.
+Brittany is a picturesque region full of romance, a bit mysterious and raw.
+Capricious when it comes to weather.
+With a Catholic tradition deeply rooted in history and culture - pilgrimages, indulgences, a large number of regional saints, countless chapels and stone roadside crosses, as well as calvaries (sculptures carved in stone).
+Holidays in Brittany will be a great time for lovers of the countryside and green areas (including pastures), party people may be rather bored.
+There are many tiny towns in the region that look as if time had stopped there.
+Tourists' eyes glide with pleasure over stone houses decorated with flowers hanging from balconies and window sills.

 locronan-moonik-uploadwikimediaorg-cc-by-sajpg

-An example of such a place is the town of Locronan , with its medieval architecture and the name derived from the name of an Irish monk who came here to evangelize Brittany.
-A large church with two entrances dominates the area, which makes the temple look like two buildings joined together.
-It stands by the market square, where tourist traffic is concentrated - in summer it is quite crowded here.
-On the other hand, it is green and quiet around the town.
+An example of such a place is the town of Locronan , with its medieval architecture and its name derived from the name of an Irish monk who came here to evangelize Brittany.
+The area is dominated by a large church with two entrances, which makes the temple look like two buildings joined together.
+It stands next to the market square, where tourist traffic is concentrated - in the summer it is quite crowded.
+However, the town is green and quiet around it.
 In the past, flax fields grew here, which contributed to the enrichment of the inhabitants.
-Today you can take a break there and relax during a leisurely walk.
-The above-mentioned Pointe du Raz cape is a temperamental tourist alternative to intimate, quiet places.
-If, while visiting France , and more specifically the Breton Peninsula, someone wanted an injection of adrenaline, they would find too much of it there.
+Today you can breathe and relax there during a leisurely walk.
+The above-mentioned Pointe du Raz is a temperamental tourist alternative to intimate, quiet places.
+If someone wants a shot of adrenaline while visiting France , and specifically the Breton Peninsula, they will find plenty of it there.
 According to various sources, there is no more dangerous place for ships during a storm - anywhere in the world.
-And even without a storm, you can experience unforgettable emotions, treading carefully on the rocks attacked from all sides.
+And even without a storm, you can experience unforgettable emotions by stepping carefully on the rocks attacked from all sides.

 Visit to Finistère

-When wandering through Brittany, visit the Finistère department.
-Its prefecture is the pretty little city of art and history, Quimper .
+When wandering through Brittany, it is worth visiting the Finistère department.
+Its prefecture is the pretty, small city of art and history, Quimper .
 It is situated where the Odet River flows into the Atlantic Ocean .
-There are a number of cobbled streets running through the oldest part of the city, entwining half-timbered houses.
-The black and white checked buildings look beautiful, homely and cozy.
-Small bridges across the river are fabulously floral with geranium beds.
-Until your eyes are happy during walks!
-Quimper also attracts lovers of sacred architecture - in the old part of the city there is a gothic cathedral of Saint Corentin, with frescoes, stained glass windows and medieval tombs inside.
-In the Locmaria district, there is a 12th-century Romanesque church, one of the oldest religious monuments in the department.
-The city's attractions also include the Faience Museum, located in the former ceramics factories.
-Quimper is not only the main town of Finistère - it is also the venue of festivals of importance to the region.
-It is the cultural heart of Brittany.
+A number of cobblestone streets run through the oldest part of the city, surrounded by half-timbered houses.
+Buildings with a black and white checkered pattern look beautiful, homely and cozy.
+The small bridges crossing the river are fabulously flowered with geranium beds.
+The eyes are happy while walking!
+Quimper also attracts lovers of religious architecture - in the old part of the city there is the Gothic cathedral of Saint Corentin, with frescoes, stained glass windows and medieval tombs inside.
+In the Locmaria district there is a 12th-century Romanesque church, one of the oldest religious monuments in the department.
+The city's attractions also include the Faience Museum, located in a former ceramic factory.
+Quimper is not only the main town of Finistère - it regularly hosts festivals important for the region.
+This is the cultural heart of Brittany.

 camping-de-rodaven7jpg